Ethiopia

 Recommendations for Action

-• Ethiopia should ensure its national mine action centre has sufficient resources to sustain an effective mine action programme and mobilise the necessary resources to complete clearance.
+• Ethiopia should urgently elaborate a resource mobilisation plan to ensure its national mine action centre has sufficient resources to sustain an effective programme.

-• Ethiopia should continue with its recent efforts to establish a functional Information Management System for Mine Action (IMSMA) database.
+• Ethiopia should prioritise the urgent establishment of a functional Information Management System for Mine Action (IMSMA) database, following efforts ongoing since early 2024.